 Device fingerprinting

-Castle offers accurate device fingerprinting through a combination of client and server side technologies, which providers much greater identification accuracy compared to a cookie based or purely client side fingerprinting approach.
-Castle also keeps track of per-user profile data, such as historic devices and locations, which further increases fingerprinting accuracy.
+Castle offers an accurate device fingerprinting solution through a combination of client and server-side technologies, providing much greater identification accuracy compared to cookie-based or purely client-side fingerprinting techniques.
+Device fingerprinting works by tracking device data and per-user profile information, such as historic devices and locations, increasing accuracy.

-Accurate device fingerprinting is a foundation for dealing with many types of fraud, such as:
+Accurate device fingerprinting is a foundation for dealing with many types of fraudulent activities, such as:

-• Multi accounting.
-Same individual signing up from the same device, in order to take advantage of free trials, or exploit referral bonuses.
+• Multi-accounting: The same individual signing up from the same device to exploit free trials or referral bonuses.

-• Account sharing.
-Many individuals sharing the same account, e.g. to avoid paying for extra seats.
+• Account sharing: Multiple individuals sharing the same account to avoid extra seat payments.

-Below is an overview of collected parameters based on SDK.
-Please note that Castle is continuously improving this fingerprinting with new parameters.
+Below is an overview of some of the collected parameters based on SDK:

 Javascript SDKiOS SDKAndroid SDK